Most Common HOA Bylaws Real Estate Investors Should Know

 Honestly, nobody likes to pay homeowners association fees; however, we should understand that they serve a greater purpose.
 Your HOA’s bylaws should indicate some general expectations for what expenses your dues will cover.
-Learn more about HOA fees and expenses.

 If your association dues go towards specific amenities such as a pool or tennis court, check the bylaws to see who, when, and how to access thеse features.
 There may be specific restrictions on when you can use certain amenities, and if tenants can access them at all.

 Are There Other Restrictions That Could Inhibit Rentability?